Facebook Insights gives tons of metrics needed to monitor your campaign performance and optimize the marketing on the platform further.

 - Fewer conversions through better ads

 - Missing on the best times to post on Facebook

 And the list could go on.

 Thereby, it is important that you make a proper analysis of all your key productive Facebook metrics to avoid the listed setbacks.

-So without further ado, let’s dive into the key metrics you need to track for growing your business on Facebook.
+So, without further ado, let’s dive into the key metrics you need to track to grow your business on Facebook.